ArturVRSampaio/projeto-vaga-backend/README.md

 # HOW TO RUN!

-clone this project then
+* clone this project

-cd projeto-vaga-backend
+* cd projeto-vaga-backend
-source venv/bin/activate
+* source venv/bin/activate
+* flask db upgrade

-python app.py or flask run
+* python flask run
+## A rota ("/") contem a doc com todas as rotas